Burakcodde/Playlist-App/README.md

 ## Features

-- **Search for songs** by song title, artist, genre, and more.
+- **Search for songs** by song title, artist.
-- **View detailed song information** including title, artist, and album.
+- **View detailed song information** including title.
 - **Create custom playlists** and manage them.
 - **Save playlists to your Spotify account.**

 ## Current Status

-The project is almost complete.
-However, I am currently experiencing an issue when trying to save playlists to Spotify, receiving a **401 Unauthorized error**.
-Work is ongoing to resolve this issue.
+Users can successfully search for songs using the Spotify API, add them to their custom playlists, and save the playlists to their Spotify accounts.

 ## How to Use